Divorce Lawyers In Kenton County, Kentucky

 Divorce is the most common type of family law issue we serve.
 It is an upheaval in the most basic and overwhelming sense of the word.
 But as your divorce lawyers, we will help you take control of the road ahead, keeping you informed and advocating for your needs throughout.

-At FH Law, we are divorce attorneys.
-We’ve seen the financial and personal devastation that an out of control, contested divorce can wreak on people in Covington.
-We also have seen how our intervention and representation can stop the spiral from getting bad.
+At FH Law, we are Kenton County divorce attorneys.
+We’ve seen the financial and personal devastation that an out-of-control, contested divorce can wreak on people in Covington.
+We have also seen how our intervention and representation can stop the spiral from getting worse.
 We use our knowledge of Kentucky family law and our dedication to service and respect to help you get through to the other side.

 A Quick Overview Of Divorce In Kentucky